sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 ### 16:00

 Daco Harkes is not presenting his research on object relational modeling and unifying the OO and the ER models.
 He proposes a language design which solves many different kinds of issues with the difference between relations and objects.
 The integrated model offers bi-direction navigation between objects via first class relations and the type system handles multiplicities.
+Good

 I am wondering what is the solution for the temporal dimension of relations.
 Maybe that is still coming.
+No, that was out of scope because its not a requirement of most web-based systems.

+### 16:31

+Thomas Kuhne cites Shakespeare "all the world's a stage ...".
+Nice opening :-) Then he says: my research had a for me infortunate outcome, the suspense is rising...

+The idea is separation of concerns via role based modeling, such that software becomes more maintainable, and adaptable.
+I.e. you can assign new roles or remove roles from existing objects, even at run-time.
+This sounds very plausible and its the basic premise of the role based programming.

+The thoughts that pop up: why did we ever bind data to computation in the first place.
+Here we are trying to separate it all again.
+OO <sigh>.